vrk-kpa/suomifi-ui-components/src/core/Form/StatusText/StatusText.md

 StatusText is a component that is used under input elements to show error messages and other status messages.
 Give the ID of the HintText as an `aria-describedby` value to the related component.
 Applicable form components in the library already have StatusText as an integral part.

-StatusText should not be rendered conditionally if `aria-live` is enabled.
+StatusText should not be rendered conditionally unless `aria-live` is explicitly turned off.

 ```js
 import React from 'react';